wolfm2/openframeworks/assignments/assignment_01.md

 Consider directions for your three projects.

-Upload a screenshot of the modules completion page which displays your name and create a text document on Google Drive.
+Take a screenshot of the modules completion page which displays your name and create a text document on Google Drive.
 The text document should contain your github username at the top, and the embedded screenshot.

+Share the document with "newschool.edu".

+Submit the document url to canvas.

 ## Information